PankajSNirban/Retrofit_LiveData_MVVM_Kotlin/README.md

-# TokyoGallery
+# Retrofit_LiveData_MVVM_Kotlin
-A gallery which list down the beautiful views of your town and delicious food as well.
+A project will demonstrate the working of MVVM using Live data and Retrofit in Kotlin